Ritchie Studio

 About us

-ritchie*studio – formerly Ian Ritchie Architects – is a successful and globally respected architectural practice which has won more than 70 competitions in Europe and the UK and received over 100 major national and international awards for architecture and innovation.
+ritchie*studio – formerly Ian Ritchie Architects – is a successful and globally respected architectural practice which has received over 100 major national and international awards for architecture, structures and innovation, and won more than 70 European competitions.

 This reflects a history of 40 years commitment to research, architecture, industrial and urban design, and to the talent within the practice.